paulb00th/galapagos/content/en/our-diving/our-other-day-dive-sites.md

 Location: To the south of Santa Cruz Island.

 Description:  Floreana offers 3 dive sites, Punta Cormorant, Champion, and Enderby.
-Between them, these provide for an interesting topography, sporting rocky outcrops, small caves, and areas of sand, each providing resting/hiding places for the varied marine animals present.
+Between them, these provide for an interesting topography sporting rocky outcrops, small caves, and areas of sand, each providing resting/hiding places for the varied marine animals present.
 These include large schools of black striped salema, which envelop the diver, the red-lipped batfish, with leg-like fins and cherry-red lips, white and blacktip reef sharks, green sea turtles, stingrays, eagle rays, and hammerhead sharks.
 Floreana is a special place to snorkel and dive with the baby sea lions, who often appear to stick themselves to the tips of your fins!

 <div class="grey-bar"></div>